apache/airflow/docs/apache-airflow-providers-databricks/operators/sql.rst

 =====================

-Use the :class:`~airflow.providers.databricks.operators.databricks_sql.DatabricksSqlOperator` to execute SQL on a `Databricks SQL endpoint  <https://docs.databricks.com/sql/admin/sql-endpoints.html>`_ or a `Databricks cluster <https://docs.databricks.com/clusters/index.html>`_.
+Use the :class:`~airflow.providers.databricks.operators.databricks_sql.DatabricksSqlOperator` to execute SQL on a `Databricks SQL warehouse  <https://docs.databricks.com/sql/admin/sql-endpoints.html>`_ or a `Databricks cluster <https://docs.databricks.com/clusters/index.html>`_.

 Using the Operator
 ------------------

-Operator executes given SQL queries against configured endpoint.
+Operator executes given SQL queries against configured warehouse.
 The only required parameters are:

 * ``sql`` - SQL queries to execute.
 There are 3 ways of specifying SQL queries: